jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-02-whendoesitend.md

 *"You do.
 I'll be dead by then, it doesn't matter to me."*

-Some quick mental calculations confirmed that he'd be 99 years old by the time 2075 rolled around. *Fine*, I thought. *It's no different from the sun's explosion not mattering."*
+Some quick mental calculations confirmed that he'd be 99 years old by the time 2075 rolled around. *Fine*, I thought. *It's no different from the sun's explosion not mattering...
+I think."*

 <br><br>
 <b>iii. when i go</b>